We have come to a greater awareness of the spiritual gifts God gives his people. We understand from Scripture some basic points:

 In the early years, most denominations rejected tongues-speaking as lunacy or demonic, and as one might expect, tongues-speakers left such hostile churches and formed churches in which they were allowed and encouraged to speak in tongues.
 Thus Pentecostal denominations such as the Assemblies of God were formed.

-There is no question that many of these Pentecostal churches had numerous theological errors.
+Many of these newly formed churches had theological errors.
 They made many mistakes in their zeal to follow God.
 As time went on, they learned more and corrected many of their errors.
-This is a dynamic that we should well understand.
+We should be able to understand this dynamic.

-As recounted in his Autobiography, Herbert Armstrong encountered some Pentecostal people in his early ministry, and he found them to be divisive.
-And after such experiences, he was strongly opposed to tongues-speaking, even though he was strongly in favor of other miraculous gifts, such as healing.
-We remained opposed to tongues for decades, and if anybody ever spoke in tongues, they kept pretty quiet about it.
+As recounted in his Autobiography, Herbert Armstrong encountered some Pentecostal Christians in his early ministry, and he found them to be divisive.
+After such experiences, he was strongly opposed to tongues-speaking, even though he was strongly in favor of other miraculous gifts, such as healing.
+As a denomination, we remained opposed to tongues for decades, and if anyone spoke in tongues, they kept quiet about it.

 But more recently, we have recognized that some Christians do indeed speak in tongues.
 We have been slower to criticize and more willing to consider the possibility that tongues-speaking may be an authentic gift of the Holy Spirit.
 Meanwhile, our members have visited tongues-speaking churches, and some of our members and ministers have begun to speak in tongues, usually in private.